Common Experience Requirements (CER)

 Outcomes

-• Established a framework-agnostic compliance model that scales across teams
+- Established a compliance model that scales across diverse UI stacks

 Reflection